jennguyen1/nhuyhoa/_posts/2015-10-30-Apply-Parallel-Processing.md

 Under Construction :)

 # Parallel Processing
 Parallel processing allows independent tasks to be dispatched to different cores.
 These cores compute them in parallel and combine the results.
 Running tasks in parallel can reduce the runtime in half or more!
-Parallel processing is only recommended for time-consuming tasks.
+However parallel processing is only recommended for time-consuming tasks.
 With shorter tasks, it may take more time to set up the cores than to run the analysis iteratively!

 Here's the general setup:
 {% highlight r %}